DPDK/dpdk/doc/guides/cryptodevs/zuc.rst

 * Export the environmental variable LIBSSO_ZUC_PATH with the path where the library was extracted (zuc folder).

+* Export the environmental variable LD_LIBRARY_PATH with the path where the built libsso library is (LIBSSO_ZUC_PATH/build).

 * Build the LIBSSO_ZUC library (explained in Installation section).

 * Build DPDK as follows: